๐Ÿ‡Honors Biology

 Crossing Over (Prophase I)

-• Chiasmata are the visible evidence—these X-shaped structures mark where crossing over occurred
+• Chiasmata are the visible evidence of crossing over.
+These X-shaped structures mark the exchange points along the tetrad.

 Independent Assortment (Metaphase I)

-• Produces 2n2^n combinations—in humans, this means over 8 million possible gamete types from one parent
+• This produces 2n2^n possible combinations.
+In humans, that's over 8 million possible gamete types from one parent before even accounting for crossing over.

-• Explains Mendel's second law—this is the physical basis for why genes on different chromosomes sort independently
+• This is the physical basis for Mendel's Law of Independent Assortment: genes on different chromosomes sort independently because the tetrads carrying them orient independently.

-Compare: Crossing over vs. Independent assortment—both generate genetic diversity, but crossing over recombines alleles within chromosomes while independent assortment shuffles whole chromosomes.
-Together they explain why even siblings (except identical twins) are genetically unique.
+Compare: Crossing over vs. Independent assortment: both generate genetic diversity, but crossing over recombines alleles within chromosomes while independent assortment shuffles whole chromosomes.
+Together (plus random fertilization) they explain why even siblings, except identical twins, are genetically unique.

 Quick Reference Table